Lake Oswego City Hall & Public Safety Facility

 SIZE71,350 SF

-A new city hall and police facility, in a reimagined civic campus.
+A new city hall and police facility on a reimagined civic campus.

 SERVICES PROVIDED: